OpenSILEX/docs-community-dev/docs/localInstallation.md

 #### Initialising Users
 To start using or try Phis, two users are created automatically:
-* admin@phis.fr/admin for administrative rights
+* admin@opensilex.org/admin for administrative rights
-* guest@phis.fr/guest for restricted rights
+* guest@opensilex.org/guest for restricted rights
 See Phis user documentation for explanation and add other users.
+We recommand you to change the admin password.

 ### Web service